OGRECave/ogre/Docs/src/manual.md

 ## Shadow texture offset (Directional Lights)

-As mentioned above in the directional lights section, the rendering of shadows for directional lights is an approximation that allows us to use a single render to cover a largish area with shadows.
-This offset parameter affects how far from the camera position the center of the shadow texture is offset, as a proportion of the shadow far distance.
-The greater this value, the more of the shadow texture is ’useful’ to you since it’s ahead of the camera, but also the further you offset it, the more chance there is of accidentally seeing the edge of the shadow texture at more extreme angles.
-You change this value by calling SceneManager::setShadowDirLightTextureOffset, the default is 0.6.
+@copydetails Ogre::SceneManager::setShadowDirLightTextureOffset

+You change this value by calling Ogre::SceneManager::setShadowDirLightTextureOffset.

 <a name="Shadow-fade-settings"></a><a name="Shadow-fade-settings-1"></a>

 ## Shadow fade settings

 Shadows fade out before the shadow far distance so that the termination of shadow is not abrupt.
-You can configure the start and end points of this fade by calling the SceneManager::setShadowTextureFadeStart and SceneManager::setShadowTextureFadeEnd methods, both take distances as a proportion of the shadow far distance.
+You can configure the start and end points of this fade by calling the Ogre::SceneManager::setShadowTextureFadeStart and Ogre::SceneManager::setShadowTextureFadeEnd methods, both take distances as a proportion of the shadow far distance.
 Because of the inaccuracies caused by using a square texture and a radial fade distance, you cannot use 1.0 as the fade end, if you do you’ll see artifacts at the extreme edges.
 The default values are 0.7 and 0.9, which serve most purposes but you can change them if you like.

 # Texture shadows and vertex / fragment programs {#texture_shadows_and_shaders}

 When rendering shadow casters into a modulative shadow texture, Ogre turns off all textures, and all lighting contributions except for ambient light, which it sets to the colour of the shadow ([Shadow Colour](#Shadow-Colour)).
 For additive shadows, it render the casters into a black & white texture instead.
 This is enough to render shadow casters for fixed-function material techniques, however where a vertex program is used Ogre doesn’t have so much control.
-If you use a vertex program in the **first pass** of your technique, then you must also tell ogre which vertex program you want it to use when rendering the shadow caster; see [Shadows and Vertex Programs](#Shadows-and-Vertex-Programs) for full details.
+If you use a vertex program in the **first pass** of your technique, then you must also tell ogre which vertex program you want it to use when rendering the shadow caster; see @ref Shadows-and-Vertex-Programs for full details.

 <a name="Custom-shadow-camera-setups"></a><a name="Custom-shadow-camera-setups-1"></a>

 ## Custom shadow camera setups

 As previously mentioned, one of the downsides of texture shadows is that the texture resolution is finite, and it’s possible to get aliasing when the size of the shadow texel is larger than a screen pixel, due to the projection of the texture.
-In order to address this, you can specify alternative projection bases by using or creating subclasses of the ShadowCameraSetup class.
+In order to address this, you can specify alternative projection bases by using or creating subclasses of the Ogre::ShadowCameraSetup class.
 The default version is called DefaultShadowCameraSetup and this sets up a simple regular frustum for point and spotlights, and an orthographic frustum for directional lights.
-There is also a PlaneOptimalShadowCameraSetup class which specialises the projection to a plane, thus giving you much better definition provided your shadow receivers exist mostly in a single plane.
+There is also a Ogre::PlaneOptimalShadowCameraSetup class which specialises the projection to a plane, thus giving you much better definition provided your shadow receivers exist mostly in a single plane.
 Other setup classes (e.g. you might create a perspective or trapezoid shadow mapping version) can be created and plugged in at runtime, either on individual lights or on the SceneManager as a whole.

 <a name="Shadow-texture-Depth-Buffer-sharing"></a><a name="Shadow-texture-Depth-Buffer-sharing-1"></a>